Lens Implant Options for Cataract Surgery

 Extended Depth of Focus Lens Implants

 As described above a monofocal lens implant has its focus at a fixed point, but other lens implant designs give more flexibility.
-The “Symfony” lens implant is an extended depth of focus lens implant and is designed to give sharp vision over a continuous range of distances, usually from about arm’s length out to far distance.
+An extended depth of focus (EDOF) lens implant and is designed to give sharp vision over a continuous range of distances, usually from about arm’s length out to far distance.
 Because everything is in focus over this wide range of distances you will probably not need glasses at all for the majority of day-to-day tasks.

 Multifocal Intraocular Lenses